cheshire-cat-ai/docs/mkdocs/plugins/plugins.md

 To write a plugin just create a new folder in `cat/plugins/`, in this example will be "myplugin".

-You need two files to your plugin folder:
+You need two files into your plugin folder:

     ├── cat/
     │   ├── plugins/